-The Xeranthemum genus of plants consists of hardy annuals that range in height from 60 to 90 cm.
+The Xeranthemum genus of plants consists of hardy annuals that range in height from 60 to 90 cm (2 to 3 feet).

 A common variety of Xeranthemum grown in the garden is Immortelle, though beware that it is considered a weed in many areas.

 Both photographs of Xeranthemum inapertum by Manuel M. Ramos under creative commons licence.